-But the prices and the features aren’t really that similar.
-These suitcases are actually pretty cheap, which is not something you can say about the Rimowa Topas.
-And these have zippered closure, including a TSA-friendly combination lock and an expansion zipper.
+These suitcases are actually quite cheap, which is not something you can say about the Rimowa Topas.
+And these have zippered closures, including a TSA-friendly combination lock and an expansion zipper.

 They feature double spinner wheels that roll smoothly, along with a telescopic wheel handle with adjustable height.
-And one thing I really like about these suitcases is that they actually have corner guards – something none of the other Travel Choice suitcases so far had.
-These significantly improve their impact resistance and just make the luggage sturdier and more durable in the long run.
+And one thing I really like about these suitcases is that they actually have corner guards.
+These significantly improve their impact resistance and make the luggage more durable.

 Check the links below to see the suitcases on Amazon: